 As festival season approaches, some events do open calls for artist submissions.
-Here at Bass Coast Festival, DJ and music performance applications for our 2017 event are open January 2-10.
+Here at Bass Coast Festival, applications for DJs and Producers for our 2019 event are open December 1-15.
 Applying to play a festival can be a nerve-wracking experience, especially if it's your first time.
 That's why we've put together this First Timer's Guide to Applying to Play Festivals.
 We hope you find it useful as you put together applications for this year's festivals and events.

 1 - Watch vigilantly for applications and information.
 If festivals take submissions, they will at some point put that information up on their website and social media channels.

 2 - Research.
 Look into the previous line-up of the festival.
 Listen to artists who have played in previous years.
 Apply to the festivals that best suit your style of music.

 3 - Fill out applications thoroughly.
 You get one opportunity to make a first impression.
 Look over your application before submitting and make sure it's easy to read and provides the festival with enough information.
 Double check that links are active and the correct files are attached.

 4 - Lead with your best material.
 We'll be processing hundreds of applications.
 It's impossible to listen to multiple tracks and mixes from each artist.
 If the application asks for one track, provide one track.
 If you put together a mix, make it short and impactful.

 5 - Use each application as an opportunity to hone your skills.
 Applying to play a festival takes a lot of guts.
 Look at each application as an opportunity to improve the way you communicate about your art.
 Try again.

 6 - Respect the festival’s time.
 Festival organizers are constantly bombarded with emails and direct messages from artists.
 Your application will be in better standing if you're patient and follow the instructions in the application.
 At Bass Coast, we ask that applicants do not email or message individuals within the organisation to follow up.
 Festival applications should clearly state when and if you should expect to hear back regarding your application.